jbossiere/portfolio/README.md

 # portfolio
-The instructions are described [here](http://faculty.washington.edu/mikefree/info343/#/challenges/portfolio).
+The assignment instructions are described [here](http://faculty.washington.edu/mikefree/info343/#/challenges/portfolio).

 1. What is the URL of this project on your student web-server?<br>
   students.washington.edu/jgb93/info343/portfolio